Baaghi (TV series): Plot

 Fauzia Batool, a beautiful young girl, lives in a village house with her parents and siblings.
 Fauzia has a younger brother, a younger sister, and an elder brother, Rahim, who is married to Asma.
 Fauzia's older sister Nazia is married and faces domestic abuse regularly.

 Fauzia's sister-in-law, Asma, is manipulative and completely controls her husband.
 Asma's brother Sajid falls in love with Fauzia and compels Asma to ask for her hand.
-Asma is firmly against their marriage as she does not want her brother to marry such a 'sharp' woman.
+Asma is firmly against their marriage, as she does not want her brother to marry such a 'sharp' woman.
 Sajid manages to convince his sister, who, in turn, convinces Rahim, and that too very quickly.
 Rahim and Asma talk to Fauzia's parents about the proposal.
 Fauzia's parents are initially reluctant but succumb to Rahim and Sajid's mother's pressure and eventually confirm the proposal.
 However, Fauzia rejects the proposal because Sajid is a lazy, jobless person who would sit on the road all day doing nothing.
-Fauzia dreams of becoming famous and independent.
-Hence marrying Sajid would derail her dreams.
-But Fauzia's family tells her that it is too late to refuse the marriage as the village knows about it.
+Fauzia dreams of becoming famous and independent and realizes that marrying Sajid would derail her dreams.
+But Fauzia's family tells her that it is too late to turn down the proposal, as the whole village knows about it.

 Fauzia falls in love with Abid, the cosmetic shop owner in her neighbourhood who recently returned from Dubai.
 Abid promises to allow and help Fauzia to accomplish all her dreams and gives her many magazines of models.
 Fauzia's parents reject Abid's proposal.
 Her wedding day with Sajid arrives, but she escapes right before the ceremony.

 Fauzia and Abid get married.
 However, Abid loses interest in Fauzia after their marriage.
 Soon, they have a son.
-Fauzia discovers that Abid has an affair with Ruby, leading to conflict between Fauzia and Abid.
+Fauzia discovers that Abid is having an affair with Ruby, leading to conflict between Fauzia and Abid.
 Abid physically abuses Fauzia.
 He divorces her and throws her out of his house.
 Devastated, she leaves the village and travels to Karachi to be a model.
 The agency Fauzia works for sends her a beautician, Gogi/Rehaan, who gives her a makeover and improves her English.